Treaty of Greenville: Participants

-Wayne revealed that the U.S. Senate had recently ratified the Jay Treaty, ensuring that Great Britain would no longer provide aid to the Native Americans.
+ensuring that Great Britain in northern Canada (Quebec and Ontario), would no longer be providing additional aid, supplies, firearms and ammunition to the Native Americans.
 Tarhe confirmed that previous treaties had been signed by chiefs who were at Greenville and warned his fellow Indigenous tribal leaders that Wayne had the military power to take all of their lands if they did not negotiate.
-Little Turtle and the Miami remained the lone dissent in the confederacy.
-At a private council between Wayne and Little Turtle on August 12, Wayne argued that the Miami chief was standing against the will of the confederate majority.
+Little Turtle and the Miami remained the lone dissent in the natives' confederacy.
+At a private council between Wayne and Little Turtle on August 12, Wayne argued that the Miami chief was standing against the will of the confederacy majority.
 Little Turtle reluctantly signed, stating that he was the last to sign, and would therefore be the last to break the treaty, even though he disagreed with the terms.

 The day after the Treaty of Greenville was signed, Little Turtle's wife died in camp.
-She was carried to a grave by US Soldiers and given a three gun salute.
+She was carried to a grave by U.S. Army soldiers and given a three-gun salute of typical American military ceremonies.

-The treaty was signed by President George Washington and ratified by the United States Senate on December 22, 1795.
+The treaty was signed back in the temporary United States federal national capital city of Philadelphia, by first President George Washington and submitted and later ratified by the United States Senate on December 22, 1795.